alex94115/SocialEQ/Readme.md

 # SocialEQ

+# Functional Overview

+SocialEQ is a "social transactions" system built on top of Facebook and Twitter.
+The core business process is that a service provider offers a good or service via a social site.
+Each offer is accompanied by a specific #hashtag.
+Users who are interested in the offer can claim it by repeating the #hashtag back to the service provider, which causes SocialEQ to facilitate the transaction.
+By way of an analogy, the #hashtag is like a Buy Button for a specific item and users can "click" the Buy button by using the #hashtag on a post to Facebook or Twitter.

+## What Types of Goods and Services can be Offered via SocialEQ?

+SocialEQ supports three types of goods: 1) digital content like audio and video files, 2) physical items (that must be delivered to the recipient), and 3) stored value vouchers.
+Each of these goods can be offered for sale or as part of a giveaway.

+## How Do Buyers Initiate a Purchase / How Can a Person Enter a Giveaway?

+The service provider chooses whether their offer is made available on one or both of Facebook and Twitter.
+SocialEQ will automatically publish the offer.

+### Facebook
+On Facebook, the embodiment of an offer is a Photo within an Album having a caption that describes the offer and specifies the #hashtag.
+Users can initiate a transaction by repeating the #hashtag within either: 1) a comment on the Photo itself, or 2) a Post to the service provider's Facebook Page.

+### Twitter
+On Twitter, the offer is a Tweet using the Product Card format that includes a preview image and summary information about the offer.
+Users can initiate a transaction by repeating the #hashtag within either: 1) a reply to the offer Tweet, or 2)  a Tweet that @mentions the service provider.

+## Payments

+SocialEQ allows service providers to set the price for a given good or service.
+After a buyer initiates a purchase by using the #hashtag, SocialEQ automatically replies with a link that brings the user into the transaction flow.
+SocialEQ authenticates users via OAuth and registers new users.
+Next, a checkout flow starts that allows a user to make a purchase using a credit or debit card.
+SocialEQ integrates with a payment service to effect the transactions and stores a payment "token" that can be used for subsequent payments from this user.

+In this way, the "next" transaction from a customer can be done frictionlessly by clearing the payment in the background without a checkout flow.

+## Fulfillment

+SocialEQ hosts digital download files, and users who have either bought or won access are presented with a secure download link on a transaction detail page.
+Stored voucher-style products work in a similar way; a PDF is generated and stored securely for each buyer / winner.

+For physical products, SocialEQ facilitates the exchange of shipping information and provides a workflow for tracking the status of items during the delivery process.

 # System Components

 There are three runtime components: a batch job, a web application, and a Twitter stream listener.
 These three components, plus a library of shared Java code (rodlaver-foundation), comprise the system.